davidbrochart/wiredb/wires/file/README.md

+# wire-file

-# Wire for storing to a file
+Wire for storing to a file.